raunchers/HMAV2/README.md

 This is a refactor of my college capstone project found at: https://github.com/raunchers/HMA

 This website is a basic questionaire that will gather, voluntarily, the demographics of visitors to Hickory Museum of Art.

-This information is then sent to the State and Federal Governments for State and Federal aid.
+The site will also collect information from Organizations that are visiting the Museum, all voluntary.

 The website will be accessed through an IPAD.